hackathon-rezepte-app/FunctionService/FoodDetectionHttpTrigger/readme.md

 * "CustomVisionIterationName"
 * "CustomVisionPredictionKey"
 * "CustomVisionTrainingKey"
+* "saveImageInBlob" as "true" or "false"
+* "saveImageInCustomVisionService" as "true" or "false"

 ## How it works

 When you call the function, be sure you checkout which security rules you apply.
 If you're using an apikey, you'll need to include that in your request.

 Send with your post request an image.
-This filestream will be uploaded to a blob storage, which generates a corresponding url.
+This filestream will be optionally uploaded to a blob storage, which generates a corresponding url.

-After that, the custom vision service gets triggered with the generated url and returns detected objects.
+After that, the custom vision service gets triggered with the generated url or the filestream and returns detected objects.
 These will be collected and resend as the HTTP response.